Star Council Award

 (Note: all membership and insurance transactions must be received, processed, recorded and released at the Supreme Council office by June 30.)

-In addition to meeting the traditional Columbian Award requirements – conducting at least FOUR programs in each category – each of the six Columbian Award categories also has at least one featured program.
-By meeting all requirements for a featured program activity in a particular category, a council fulfills all requirements for that category.
-The six categories and the featured programs for each follow (program links provide more information):
+In addition to meeting the traditional Columbian Award requirements – conducting at least FOUR programs in each category – each of the four Columbian Award categories also has at least one featured program.
+By meeting all requirements for a featured program activity in a particular category, a council fulfills two of the four requirements for that category.
+The four categories and the featured programs for each follow (program links provide more information):

-- Columbus Ultrasound Initiative or a local, regional or national March for Life.
+Culture of Life – There are three featured programs: Ultrasound Initiative, a local, regional or national March for Life or the Special Olympics